stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 3. The generator will be invoked manually rather than being a part of an automated build process (which makes things considerably simpler).

-4. For future versions of the Vulkan API we assume Khronos will take the same approach as OpenGL, whereby new iterations of the API are extensions and additions rather than replacements for existing components, i.e. we can code generate each release separately.
+4. For future versions of the Vulkan API we assume Khronos will take the same approach as OpenGL, whereby new iterations of the API are extensions and additions rather than replacements for existing components, i.e. each release can be code generated separately.

 5. Any tools and libraries should follow the general goal of being well-documented and supported.